itsmehujo/t-web-800/backend/README.md

 Make sure you have a database dump (ask a collegue !) in the `backend/db` folder, and rename it dump.sql

-You can then download, build and prepare Docker by running the following command: `./run build`
+You can then download, build and prepare Docker by running the following command: `./run build-back`
 Make sure to close the terminal after running this command because it will be polluted with logs.

 Finally, install Python required dependencies and load the DB dumb with : `./run prepare`